Economic and Political Overview

 Legislative Power

-The legislative power is hold by the Council of Representatives, a parliament composed by 329 members, of whom 320 chosen in the general elections held every four years, while 9 are appointed to represent minorities.
+The legislative power is held by the Council of Representatives, a parliament composed of 329 members, of whom 320 are chosen in the general elections held every four years, while 9 are appointed to represent minorities.

-Formally, a Federation Council composed by representatives from the regions and governorates should assist the Council of Representatives, but in practice it has no power as its precise composition and responsibilities are not defined in the constitution.
+Formally, a Federation Council composed of representatives from the regions and governorates should assist the Council of Representatives, but in practice, it has no power as its precise composition and responsibilities are not defined in the constitution.

 Indicator of Freedom of the Press